-Sprinkle the chicken with salt and pepper.
-Place the lemon and rosemary in the cavity.
-Tie the legs of the chicken together with kitchen twine.
-Spread the butter over the top of the skin.
+- Sprinkle chicken with salt and pepper.
+Place lemon and rosemary in the cavity.
+Tie chicken’s legs together with kitchen twine.
+Spread butter over the top of the skin.

-Place the chicken in a roasting pan or a 9 x 13 baking dish.
-Cook for 60 minutes, then check the temperature in the thickest part of the thigh.
-Continue cooking the chicken, checking every 10 minutes, until it reaches 165 degrees.
+- Place chicken in a roasting pan or a 9-x-13-inch baking dish.
+Bake for 60 minutes, then check the temperature in the thickest part of the thigh.
+Continue cooking, checking every 10 minutes, until it reaches 165 degrees F.

-Remove the chicken from the oven and let it sit 10-15 minutes before serving.
+- Remove chicken from the oven and let it sit 10–15 minutes before cutting and serving.